Visitation at Montana State Prison now requires you to schedule visits through CenturyLink

 Number of visitors – No more than five people (including children) may visit each inmate at one time.
 A visitor may visit no more than one inmate at a time unless the visitor has the prior approval of the second-shift captain.

 Special visits based on unusual circumstances may be approved for immediate family members traveling from other states who visit infrequently.
-Family members not yet on an inmate’s approved visiting list may be granted a single visit prior to approval, provided they have a photo I.D.

 Legal Visits – Attorneys need to call the MSP mail room supervisor at (406) 846-1320, ext.
 2258, 2503 or 2228 at least 24 hours in advance to arrange a visit and are expected to arrive on time or the visit may be denied due to institutional time constraints.
 Attorneys must present proper credentials, including photo identification, to entrance post staff.
 They are subject to search and all other Department of Corrections’ institutional rules and regulations.